 If necessary, you can specify a backup window for the backup job.
 The backup window is a period of time on week days when the job is permitted to run.
-If the job exceeds the allowed window, Veeam Agent for Microsoft Windows will automatically terminate it.

 The backup window can be helpful if you do not want the data protection job to produce unwanted overhead for the production environment or do not want the job to overlap production hours.
 In this case, you can define the time interval during which the job must not run.